>research

 //tutors_ prof. dr. roberto naboni, anja kunic , luca breseghello, sandro sanin

 >...The project Robotic Concrete 3D Printing challenges the conventional design standards of concrete construction by exploring the potentials and flexibility of Direct Concrete 3D Printing.
-Combining computational design logics, structural performance optimization and material experiments, the project aims to push forward the boundaries of what can be built in concrete and to reduce costs, time and labour for a more sustainable construction technique.
+Combining computational design logics, structural performance optimization and material experiments, the project aims to push the boundaries of what can be built in concrete and to reduce costs, time and labour for a more sustainable construction.

 //3d-printed_wall_element